AThomsen/home-assistant_xolta_battery/README.md

 # Xolta Solar Battery for Home Assistant

-Unofficial and crude integration for Xolta Solar battery.
+Unofficial integration for Xolta Solar battery.

 Uses the existing api of the web app as it seems no public api is available.

 ## Installation

-Install using HACS.
-In a browser, log in to the offical Xolta app and snatch `site id` and `refresh token` using the browsers *Developer tool* (F12).
+The integration requires a [helper-add-on](https://github.com/AThomsen/home-assistant_xolta_battery_authentication-addon) that takes care of getting an API access token from a username and password.
+Install this first.
+Make sure to enable *Start at boot*.

+Then Install integration using HACS: HACS -> Integrations -> (kebab menu) -> Custom repositories -> Repsitory `https://github.com/AThomsen/home-assistant_xolta_battery` Category: Integration.